replicatedhq/help-center/content/docs/grid.md

-+++
+---
-draft = false
+draft: false
-weight = 30
+weight: 30
+description: Flexible, fully responsive and ready to use
+title: Grid
-description = "Flexible, fully responsive and ready to use" title = "Grid" bref = "Kube uses fully responsive, flexbox-enabled 12-column grid.
+bref: Kube uses fully responsive, flexbox-enabled 12-column grid.
 You can combine or divide columns, nest them, center them horizontally or vertically, and do all sorts of things.
-Here are a few examples of what you can do with Kube's grid." toc = true
+Here are a few examples of what you can do with Kube's grid.
-+++
+toc: true
+---

 <div id="main">
   <h3 class="section-head" id="h-columns"><a href="#h-columns">Columns</a></h3>